nymea/nymea-wiki/SSL-Certificate.md

 # Create a SSL certificate
 --------------------------------------------

-If you want to use guhd webserver with a secure, encrypted connection you need to create a selfsigned certificate.
-This certificate will ensure, that the connection you are trying to establish is realy your guh server, and not some man in the minddle.
+If you want to use guhd webserver with a secure, encrypted connection you need to create a self signed certificate.
+This certificate will ensure, that the connection you are trying to establish is really your guh server, and not some man in the middle.
 Creating a certificate is quiet easy, so here we go.

 [OpenSSL](http://www.openssl.org/)

 [More details](https://help.ubuntu.com/lts/serverguide/certificates-and-security.html)

 1. Generate the keys for the Certificate Signing Request (CSR)